 In the grand old days of royal balls, the first dance was normally the ‘opening number’ that kicked off the party.
 It was customary for a male guest of honour to invite the lady of the house to join him in the first dance.
 This tradition subsequently became a wedding custom.
 The host, usually the bride’s father, would dance with her first, followed by the groom.

 8. The bouquet toss

-During the more barbaric times of 15th century Britain, there was a peculiar tradition at the end of the wedding day.
-The guests would have to try and tear off bits of the bride’s dress, flowers or hair.
-People believed that grabbing a piece of the bride’s outfit would pass some of her good luck on to them.
+During the barbaric times of 15th century Britain, there was a peculiar tradition at the end of the wedding day, when the guests would have to try and tear off bits of the bride’s dress, flowers or hair.
+People believed that grabbing a piece of the bride’s outfit would bring them good luck.
 However, the guests could get very rowdy, so a tradition evolved where the bride would simply toss her flowers at the mob and run for her life.

 9. The honeymoon

 Surprisingly, the romantic idea of a honeymoon is attributed to the most feisty and war-loving of all people, the Vikings.
 Newlywed Viking couples were sent to live in a cave for one month.
 Every day, during 30 moons, a family member would visit them and bring them honeyed wine.
 That’s where the name ‘honeymoon’ comes from.

 10. Carrying the bride over the threshold